Tokyo Yankees: Recent activity

 Vocalist Soichiro "Ume" Umemura died on December 11, 2007.
-The band decided to continued on, with Yoshi and Nori taking over vocal duties.
+The band decided to continued on, with Yoshi taking over vocal duties.
 On May 4, 2008, Tokyo Yankees performed at the hide memorial summit at the 50,000 seat Ajinomoto Stadium, giving the group the opportunity to play for a large audience.
 Later that month, the band was featured on 413Tracks' Motörhead Tribute album with a recording of "Ace of Spades" and a live rendition of "Overkill".
 July saw the release a history DVD chronicling Tokyo Yankees career, and celebrating their 20th anniversary titled 20 and Alive [We Are The Yankees Of The Underworld And We're Undead!], which Yankee's supported with a small tour.

 Nori, Yoshi and U.D.A continue to perform as Tokyo Yankees and gig in the greater Tokyo area, and around Japan.
 Recent videos posted on Facebook and YouTube show the band sometimes performing with guest vocalists.
 The band also has maintained a friendly relationship with former members Ami and Tohda, both of whom occasionally joined the band on stage.
 Sometimes they play entire shows with Ami on bass and Tohda on guitar (the former being somewhat more frequent until his death in 2017), in which case Yoshinuma takes over full-time on vocals for the performance.
 In September 2012, they performed alongside Ra:IN, Der Zibet and Ladies Room at the Yokohama Summer Rock Fes. – Revolution Rocks 2012.
 In June 2015, Tokyo Yankees took part in the first night of the Lunatic Fest at Makuhari Messe hosted by Luna Sea.

 Since 2003 Nori has been active in his side-band From Hell, they have released two EP's and play one or two shows a month.
 Yoshi also plays in his side-band Blotto Rockers once a month.
 Occasionally when Nori plays with Kabukichou Boys and Yoshi with Go Bands, both bands use the name Fake And Liar.